alpaddesai/PowerandInfluentialSkills/README.md

-# Culture And Team Building
+# Power and Influential Skills

 The project provides an introduction to company culture and team building.